unicef/publicgoods-toolkit/appendix-resources-tools.md

 archetype, it's probably most akin to the Rocketship to Mars type.
 They're open to anyone participating, but they're unlikely to invest in bringing people onbaord unless they are clearly aligned and have needed skills.
-They are following open source best practices in order to create trust around their product, but they don't need to build for a broader mass audience.
+They are following open-source best practices in order to create trust around their product, but they don't need to build for a broader mass audience.